-The mokko tanto is a double-edged blade with a straight back and a slightly pointed tip.
-This style is often used for cutting and is commonly seen in martial arts competitions.
-The Kurita tanto is a double-edged blade with a curved back and a pointed tip.
-This style is used for both thrusting and cutting and is popular among martial arts practitioners.
+Similarly, the mokko tanto is double-edged with a straight back and slightly pointed tip.
+This style works best when used to cut since its design helps reduce drag while slicing.
+The kurigata tanto is double-edged with a curved back and pointed tip, making it great for both thrusting and cutting in martial arts applications.

 No matter the style of Japanese knife you choose, having one that is sharpened correctly can make all the difference when engaging in combat or competitive swordplay activities.

 While each blade type requires its own specific method to sharpen properly, there are some general tips every user should follow while sharpening their blades: use high-quality whetstones.
 Always keep your stones wet during sharpening.